RockitBootcamp/Student-Resources/CSS/01 Basic Selectors/README.md

 /* Selects all five anchors in the div (basically any anchor in div) */ div a {}

-/* Selects the logo and the welcome anchors */ div > a {}
+/* Selects the logo and the welcome anchors because those are the only two anchors that are direct children of the div */ div > a {}
 ```